-Mahale’s lowland forest is found on the western slopes of the Mahale Mountains and along the lakeshore, stretching for 7 km from the Myako Valley to the Lubulungu River.
-The altitude of this forest ranges from 780 m a.s.l. (lake level) to 1 300 m a.s.l. on the mountain slopes.
+The lowland forests of the Mahale are found on the western slopes of the Mahale Mountains along the lakeshore.
+It stretches for 7 Km from the Myako Valley down to Lubulungu River.
+The altitudinal difference of the mountain slopes ranges from from 780 m a.s.l. (lake level) to 1 300 m a.s.l. on the mountain slopes.
 It covers not only the valleys, but also parts of the ridge.
 The presence of this forest is due to a suitable local microclimate, which includes higher rainfall than in other parts of the park, and high levels of humidity throughout the year.
 Such climatic conditions are the result of a humid mass of air over the lake colliding with a cold mass of moving air blowing down from the Mahale Mountains from as high as 2 400 m a.s.l.

 The Kasoge forest is an enclave of the central-African, tropical, semi-deciduous forest type.
 Tall trees belonging to genera such as Canarium, Albizia, Cynometra, Khaya, Xylopia, Pseudospondias, Ficus, Pycnanthus and Garcinia form the canopy of the forest and evergreen vines belonging to Saba and Landolphia are entwined around these.